JuliaLang/www.julialang.org/blog/_posts/2019-03-19-debuggers.md

 Finally, a "Julia REPL mode" is entered using the `` ` `` key.
 This gives a normal Julia REPL mode with the addition that the local variables are available.

-Rebugger enters calls via a key binding, by default Meta-i (probably Esc-i, Alt-i, or option-i).
-Try typing `gcd(10, 20)`, and *without hitting enter* type Meta-i.
+Rebugger enters calls via a key binding.
+To try it, type `gcd(10, 20)` and *without hitting enter* type Meta-i (Esc-i, Alt-i, or option-i).
 After a short pause you should see some display; type `?` to see the possible actions:

 ![Rebugger](/images/blog/2019-03-19-debuggers/rebugger_interpret.png)